boazsegev/iodine/README.md

 It's as easy as that.
 No extra code required.

-### Special HTTP `Upgrade` support
+### Special HTTP `Upgrade` and SSE support

 Iodine's HTTP server implements the [WebSocket/SSE Rack Specification Draft](SPEC-Websocket-Draft.md), supporting native WebSocket/SSE connections using Rack's `env` Hash.

 This promotes separation of concerns, where iodine handles all the Network related logic and the application can focus on the API and data it provides.

-Upgrading an HTTP connection can be performed either using iodine's Websocket Protocol support with `env['rack.upgrade?']` or by implementing your own protocol directly over the TCP/IP layer - be it a websocket flavor or something completely different - using `env['upgrade.tcp']`.
+Upgrading an HTTP connection can be performed either using iodine's native WebSocket / EventSource (SSE) support with `env['rack.upgrade?']` or by implementing your own protocol directly over the TCP/IP layer - be it a WebSocket flavor or something completely different - using `env['upgrade.tcp']`.

 #### EventSource / SSE